prolificbrain/whatsapp-mcp/README.md

    The first time you run it, you will be prompted to scan a QR code.
 Scan the QR code with your WhatsApp mobile app to authenticate.

+   > **Note:** The bridge runs a REST API server on port `:8080` for sending messages.
+If you get an `address already in use` error, ensure no other process (including another instance of the bridge) is using port 8080.
+You can use `sudo lsof -i :8080` to check and `kill <PID>` to stop the conflicting process.

    After approximately 20 days, you will might need to re-authenticate.

 3. **Connect to the MCP server**